 Many students and NYC transplants, like international workers/students, may have to use what is called an institutional guarantor because they can’t find a traditional guarantor.
 Institutional guarantors are companies, financial institutions, and/or corporate entities that will act as a guarantor to your lease for a fee.
 An institutional guarantor will have more lenient criteria to act as your guarantor but will charge a fee in return.

-Specifically, Insurent requires that the applicant make at least 27.5 times the monthly rent.
+Insurent is the oldest guarantor service in NYC, and one of the most respected.
+Insurent requires that the applicant make at least 27.5 times the monthly rent.
 Typically, the applicant should have a credit score of at least 630.
 Their fees are as follows:

 - For U.S. Citizens: 60-90 percent of one month’s rent.